Folic acid characteristics

 Thus, for cells to properly duplicate need the presence of this vitamin.

-This is not their only function but also involved in other processes that affect the heart, nervous system, the formation of the fetus, etc.
+This is not their only function but folic acid is also involved in other processes that affect the heart, nervous system, the formation of the fetus, etc.

 Its importance is such that, in 1998, the FDA (Food and Drug Administration Food and Drug Directorate = U.S.) ordered to add this component to many consumer staples such as bread, pasta or cereals.